 For the most part, work environments sit empty at night, so it is a waste of both energy and money if things are left on.
-Take these steps to ensure that your work environment is greener: turn off lights and air conditioning, and shut down computers before you leave at night.
-Set computers to energy-saving mode and don’t use screensavers – rather switch off your monitor.
-Eliminate unnecessary power use or ‘phantom power’ – the term used to describe the way devices use and waste electricity when they are not on – by unplugging electronics when not in use.
-Whilst at work, only print when necessary and print on both sides of the page when possible.
-Send e-cards for birthdays and special events rather than printing invitations.
+To ensure your work environment is greener, turn off lights and air conditioning and shut down computers before you leave at night.
+Set computers to energy-saving mode and don’t use screensavers, instead, switch off your monitor.
+Eliminate unnecessary power use or ‘phantom power’, the term used to describe the way devices use and waste electricity when they are not on, by unplugging electronics when not in use.

 - Collect office newspapers and take them to the Humane Society or One Dog At A Time.
 Stock the break room or office kitchen with reusable dishes and silverware and buy coffee, sugar and other consumables in bulk to avoid extra packaging.

-- E-Waste Cayman Islands Ltd. Electronic Recycling (Tel: (345) 916 6764 or (345) 325 5033) collects most old electronic equipment and recycles it in an environmentally-friendly way.
-Customers can schedule an appointment to collect electronic waste on their website, www.e-waste.ky.
-They also offer a free pick-up service for most old electronic equipment.
+- E-Waste Cayman Islands Ltd. Electronic Recycling (Tel: (345) 916 6764 or (345) 325 5033) collects most old electronic equipment and recycles it in an environmentally friendly way.
+Customers can schedule an appointment to have electronic waste collected on their website, www.e-waste.ky.

-- Kirk Office (Tel: (345) 623 5475) sells an array of FSC certified paper and recycled products in addition to a range of Energy Star certified electronics.
-They also accept your used batteries, ink and toner cartridges for recycling.
-They also accept old computers, printers and photocopiers for recycling.
+- Kirk Office (Tel: (345) 623 5475) sells an array of FSC-certified paper and recycled products in addition to a range of Energy Star-certified electronics.
+They also accept your used batteries, ink and toner cartridges, as well as old computers, printers and photocopiers, all of which are then recycled.

-- Encourage your employers to install JUNK 'Recycling Made Easy' recycling bins at your office.
-JUNK will assist you to install a programme that is tailor-made for every workplace, large or small.
+- Encourage your employers to install JUNK 'Recycling Made Easy' bins at your office.
+JUNK will assist you with installing a programme that is tailor-made for your workplace, whether large or small.
 If your office has regular suppliers, check for sustainability.

 If you work at a school or in the hospitality industry, encourage your establishment to take Plastic Free Cayman’s 345 Pledge for Businesses, whereby you commit to making changes to reduce the business’ single-use plastic waste.
 The business will also receive a plaque, allowing customers to identify the eco-friendly practices.
 For more information about Plastic Free Cayman and their initiatives, see here.